If you want to start producing cannabis at home, you must take care of all aspects of cultivation yourself.

 Greenhouse is bit more expensive than just cultivation outdoors in backyard; however, you can also make one yourself quite cheaply.

-Here are some things to keep in mind when cultivating in greenhouse:
+Here are some things to keep in mind when growing cannabis in greenhouse:

 - You have to provide your cannabis with enough light.